mruby/mruby/doc/limitations.md

 #### mruby [3.0.0 (2021-03-05)]

-No exception is raised.
-Instead, you have to do:
+`RuntimeError` is raised instead of `ZeroDivisionError`.
+To re-raise the exception, you have to do:

 ```ruby
 begin